 The activities in the ecoregion are dominated by pelagic and demersal fisheries.
 Landings of pelagic species within the ecoregion in recent decades show large fluctuations, with peaks in the mid-1960s, early 1980s, and early 2000s (Figure 4), mainly brought on by fluctuations in the landings of herring, blue whiting, mackerel, and capelin (Figure 5).
 These fluctuations in landings correspond to the large fluctuation in stock size of herring and capelin (cap.27.2a514) over the last decades.
+Note that the majority of this capelin stock catches are taken outside the ecoregion.

 Historically the demersal fisheries have also fluctuated, although less pronounced than the pelagic fishery.
 Peaks in landings occurred in the mid-1950s, early 1970s, mid-1990s, and since 2011 landings have been at their highest level, with landings dominated by cod, haddock, and saithe.
-Most of the variation in the landings pattern in recent years can be attributed to fluctuations in cod and haddock landings (Figure 4).
+Most of the variation in the total landings pattern in recent years can be attributed to fluctuations in mainly cod and to a lesser extent haddock landings.
+Saithe landings have been fairly stable in recent years, with a slight increasing trend since 2017 (Figure 4).